haleymac/BIOF501_Project/README.md

 ##### The key steps in the workflow are:
 1. Use samtools to index .bam files
-2. Create a subset of the .bam files that only includes chromosome 22 and save as a .sam file *Note: Chromosome 22 was chosen arbitrarily as a means to reduce the computational intensity of the workflow
+2. Create a subset of the .bam files that only includes chromosome 22 and save as a .sam file *Note: Chromosome 22 was chosen arbitrarily as a means to reduce the computational intensity of the workflow*
 3. Compress the chromosome 22 .sam files back into .bam files for further processing
 4. Use GATK tools to produce several quality control metrics that can be used to assess the quality of the alignment.
 GATK tools include:
-    * CollectWgsMetrics: Collects metrics about the fractions of reads that pass base- and mapping-quality filters as well as coverage (read-depth) levels for WGS analyses
+    * **CollectWgsMetrics:** Collects metrics about the fractions of reads that pass base- and mapping-quality filters as well as coverage (read-depth) levels for WGS analyses
-    * CollectGCBiasMetrics: Collects information about the relative proportions of guanine (G) and cytosine (C) nucleotides in a sample - this can be used to determine if there is GC bias in an alignment
+    * **CollectGCBiasMetrics**: Collects information about the relative proportions of guanine (G) and cytosine (C) nucleotides in a sample - this can be used to determine if there is GC bias in an alignment
-    * CollectDuplicateMetrics: Identifies duplicate reads (reads that are mapped to the exact same location) - this can be used to ensure that duplicate reads are not falsely inflating the average sequencing depth
+    * **CollectDuplicateMetrics:** Identifies duplicate reads (reads that are mapped to the exact same location) - this can be used to ensure that duplicate reads are not falsely inflating the average sequencing depth
-    * CollectInsertSizeMetrics: Identifies insert size that was used in sequencing - this can show the insert size distribution and can give insight into how library preperation methods can affect sequencing and alignment
+    * **CollectInsertSizeMetrics:** Identifies insert size that was used in sequencing - this can show the insert size distribution and can give insight into how library preperation methods can affect sequencing and alignment

 A figure illustrating these key steps:

+![alt text](https://github.com/haleymac/BIOF501_Project/blob/main/dag.png "Pipeline Overview")

 *Note: the indexing step appears to be beside the gatk steps because the direct output of the indexing step (a .bai file) is not used as input for the next step, and as such snakemake doesn't register that it is occuring first in the workflow when it creates this workflow image.
 In actuality this step takes place first as it is a necessary precurser to subsetting the .bam file by chromosome.*

-![alt text](https://github.com/haleymac/BIOF501_Project/blob/main/dag.png "Pipeline Overview")

  ___

  Installation and Running of the Workflow
  ---

- *Note: The course instructors have provided a Student Jupyter Notebook to host the workflow in.
-The installation/usage commands differ for this environment vrs. the
+ *Note: Because the student jupyter notebook environment has already been set up, the installation instructions for this environment vrs. your home computer are different.
+Both have been included in seperate sections below*

  Installing this pipeline requires conda and git.
 Instructions for installing these software can be found at the following links: